 Being laid off during the Christmas season is the best time to get laid off because the probability of finding part-time work while you look for full-time work is much higher.

-Over the last few years, the summer months generally see a higher unemployment rate than our winter moths.
+Over the last few years, the summer months generally see a higher unemployment rate than our winter months.
 My source of truth stems from the seasonally adjusted unemployment statistics published by MN DEED.

-If this doesn’t convince you that the best layoff to experience are Christmas Layoffs, then consider my third reason.
+If this doesn’t convince you that the best layoff is a Christmas Layoff, then consider my third reason.

 Christmas Layoffs: Best Time Reason #3